 Units enter youth advancements, awards, and merit badges utilizing internet advancement.
 Units should review their roster and submit advancements online.
 This process is usually handled by the unit's advancement coordinator.

-After a Boy Scout has completed the requirements for any rank, they appears before a board of review.
+After a Scout has completed the requirements for any rank in a troop, they appear before a board of review.
 Its purpose is to determine the quality of their experience and decide whether they have fulfilled the requirements for the rank.

 Eagle Scout Boards of Review: At least one district or council representative must serve as a member of an Eagle Scout board of review.
 To schedule an Eagle Scout board of review, contact the district advancement chair.